Tomás Costa: Porto

 On 14 May 2008, Costa was transferred to FC Porto on a five-year contract for a reported fee of €3.2 million.
 He made his Primeira Liga debut with his new club on 24 August, starting in a 2–0 home defeat of C.F.
 Os Belenenses and playing 75 minutes.
 He appeared in all ten games in that season's UEFA Champions League, his first being a 3–1 home win over Fenerbahçe SK.
 On 3 May 2009, he scored his first goal for the Portuguese in a 3–0 victory at C.S.
 Marítimo, and finished his debut campaign with 41 appearances in all competitions, including 22 minutes in the final of the Portuguese Cup, in an eventual double.

 On 31 August 2010, Costa joined CFR Cluj of Romania.
 After six Liga I and two Champions League appearances he was recalled by Porto but, in the following transfer window, moved to Club Deportivo Universidad Católica in Chile as a replacement for Al Ain FC-bound Milovan Mirošević, being officially presented on 25 January after agreeing to a six-month loan.

-Costa made his official debut against Unión La Calera in a 2–1 Primera División defeat at the Estadio Municipal Nicolás Chahuán Nazar on 12 February 2011, starting the match as right back and being replaced by Santiago Dittborn.
+Costa made his official debut against Unión La Calera in a 2–1 Primera División defeat at the Nicolás Chahuán Nazar Municipal Stadium on 12 February 2011, starting the match as right back and being replaced by Santiago Dittborn.
 On 3 March, he scored a vital long-range goal to help UC to a 4–3 away win against Club Atlético Vélez Sarsfield in the second stage of the Copa Libertadores, the club's first ever away win against an Argentine team in the competition.

 On 23 April 2011, Costa netted his first league goal for Universidad Católica after a notable free kick against Cobresal in a 5–3 win; his solid performances overall made him a regular starter in the Juan Antonio Pizzi-led side, which qualified to the 2011 Copa Sudamericana.
 In the national championship playoffs finals against Club Universidad de Chile, he scored in the first leg in a 2–0 home victory but was sent off in the decider (4–1 loss).

 Costa returned to Argentina in July 2011, joining Club Atlético Colón again on loan.